mauriciocramos/RepData_PeerAssessment1/PA1_template.md

 ```
 Calculate `colmax`, the maximum percent missing data allowed in any column (default 80%).
 If any column has more than colmax% missing data, the program halts and reports an error.

+TODO: REVISE
-As there are missing data only in 8 full days (rows) of 61 days the `colmax` should be at minimum the 8/61 ratio, 0.1311475.
+As there is missing data only in 8 full days (rows) of 61 days,  the `colmax` should be at minimum the 8/61 ratio, 0.1311475.
 A general formula to ensure a minimum `colmax` is dividing the maximum number of missing values in a column by the number of rows:

 ```r